Working Together for a Stronger Region

 - Apply for grants.
 Thanks to our donors, in 2021 we awarded more than $19 million in grants.
 Our Nonprofit section of this website includes details on applying for grants.
 Planning Grants are available for nonprofits to explore collaborating in specific focus areas to solve an issue.
-Next grant deadline: October 1, 2022 for Special Interest Grants.
+Next grant deadline: January 15 for Environmental Stewardship and Vibrant Places.

 - Learn or hone the skills you need.
 We applaud your desire to keep learning.
 Most months we offer free 90-minute training sessions in our office related to grants.
 In addition, we sponsor the Academy for Nonprofit Excellence at Tidewater Community College.
 Its reasonably priced, one- and two-day training sessions are geared towards nonprofits.
 Staff and board members from 450-plus nonprofits have learned about fundraising, branding, staff management and dozens more topics since we helped found the academy in 2005.
 More than 120 people have earned a Certificate in Nonprofit Management.
 At the community foundation we also have a group of nonprofits receiving fundraising training through our Building Excellence grant program.
 And, we bring together nonprofits working in specific fields for Conversation Groups related to their work.